argoproject/Argo/docs/users/taxonomies.rst

 **Tags** - Keywords or topics used to group related posts together on a more micro level.
 For example, you might have a category called "Politics" and posts in that category might have tags like "Campaign Finance", "Election 2012", etc.

-In addition to these two taxonomies, Largo adds two more:
+In addition to those two taxonomies, Largo adds three more:

 **Post Prominence** - This is used to determine which posts to display on the homepage or in featured posts widgets in the sidebar and footer.
 You might also add additional categories to this taxonomy to create custom feeds for distribution to content partners (we will cover how to do that in a later post).